siraat-ai-academy/freelance-content-writing-suite-by-jamalu/05-content-strategy-planning/27-keyword-research-topic-clusters.md

 📌 **Task Summary**:
 This is a deep dive into the soul of search — where **keyword research** meets human curiosity.
 We uncover what your audience is actually looking for, and group those queries into smart **topic clusters** that inform a rich, long-term **blog strategy**.
 It’s about building **SEO** strength, yes — but also about anchoring your brand in questions that truly matter.

-> _“This is where research becomes resonance — and Jamalu turns raw search data into a map for meaningful content.”_
+> _“This is where research becomes resonance — and Eks2 turns raw search data into a map for meaningful content.”_

 ---